mdibaiee/mahdi.blog/_posts/2017-09-27-typoclassopedia-exercise-answers.md

 permalink: typoclassopedia-exercise-solutions/
 categories: programming
 math: true
+toc: true
 ---

-I wanted to get proficient in Haskell so I decided to follow [An [Essential] Haskell Reading List](http://www.stephendiehl.com/posts/essential_haskell.html), there I stumbled upon [Typoclassopedia](https://wiki.haskell.org/Typeclassopedia), while the material is great, I couldn't find solutions for the exercises to check against, so I decided I would write my own and hopefully the solutions would get fixed in case I have gone wrong by others.
+I wanted to get proficient in Haskell so I decided to follow [An [Essential] Haskell Reading List](http://www.stephendiehl.com/posts/essential_haskell.html).
+There I stumbled upon [Typoclassopedia](https://wiki.haskell.org/Typeclassopedia), while the material is great, I couldn't find solutions for the exercises to check against, so I decided I would write my own and hopefully the solutions would get fixed in case I have gone wrong by others.
 So if you think a solution is wrong, let me know in the comments!

 In each section below, I left some reference material for the exercises and then the solutions.